NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 **invalid user registration
 **valid user Vendor registration
-**end to end flow - place an order as a Guest user
+**end to end flow - place an order as a Guest user **cart content verification (coupons applying)

 !!
 You can see the scripts in Wordpress_EcommerceSite_Tested_With_Selenium_Python folder

-!!More test cases can be seen in the dedicated file, with steps and expected results.
+!!More test scenarios can be seen in the dedicated file (Test Plan Esite - TC).
+Tests without steps don't have scripts.

-!!The report for the executed TCs can be seen on the screenshots attached to this project
+!!Please see recorded videos with tests run and test reports in allure.